 The 1540 Matrix

 Since its adoption in early 2005, the 1540 Matrix has functioned as the primary method used by the 1540 Committee to organize information about implementation of UN Security Council resolution 1540 by Member States.
-A matrix for each UN Member State has been prepared; regularly matrices are updated and approved by the Committee.
+A matrix for each UN Member State has been prepared by the group of experts and subsequently approved by the Committee.
 The information in the matrices originates primarily from national reports provided by States to the 1540 Committee and is complemented by official government information, including that made available to intergovernmental organizations.

 A blank in any data field signifies that the State has provided no information or the 1540 Committee has not established information to enable the entry of an “X” or a “?” against that particular data field.
-In interpreting the 1540 Matrix, all parties must understand that an “X” does not indicate that the measure or measures taken fully implement an obligation under resolution 1540.
+In interpreting the 1540 Matrix, all parties must understand that an “X” does not indicate that the measure or measures taken fully implement an obligation under resolution 1540 (2004).
 It only indicates that the 1540 Committee and its experts have found evidence that the State has taken a measure or measures relevant to a particular field.

 Revised Matrix TemplateThe 1540 matrix template has been used by the 1540 Committee since 2005 without any changes.
 In the light of developments since then, the Committee decided to re-examine and update the matrix template to include those relevant and recently adopted international legally binding instruments, as well as the follow-up resolutions related to resolution 1540 (2004).
 The layout has also been simplified.
 Accordingly the 1540 Committee has approved a revised template in 2013.